- UPS and FedEx allow for alcohol shipments, though restrictions apply

 Considering how easy it is order almost anything online and have it delivered, one would think that getting alcohol delivered to you shouldn't be an issue.
 Of course, you may well be asking whether you can actually ship alcohol.

-Unfortunately, for small business owners and entrepreneurs interested in selling alcohol online, shipping alcohol domestically within the United States can be challenging - even more so if you're interested in shipping alcohol internationally.
+Unfortunately, for small business owners and entrepreneurs interested in selling liquor online, shipping alcohol domestically within the United States can be challenging - even more so if you're interested in shipping alcohol internationally.

 We're not saying it's impossible to ship or export alcohol - just know that there are lots of technical and legal aspects to consider and that you'll have to make an effort to be compliant with the laws and regulations of the state or country you want to ship to.